How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Scalable APIs start with solid architectural principles that enable growth without reworks:

 - Versioning: Introduce API versioning early (e.g., in URL or headers) to ensure backward compatibility and smoother evolution.
+Explore practical approaches in API versioning strategies for maintainability.

 - Standardized Interface Design: Use consistent resource naming, HTTP methods, and status codes to create predictable and maintainable APIs.

 - RESTful or Protocol-Appropriate Patterns: REST remains the de facto standard for web APIs, promoting scalability through uniform interfaces and stateless interactions.
+See GraphQL vs REST β when to use each for protocol comparisons.

 Scalable API Architecture Patterns